 The Grapevine Express, for the aging community, bi-monthly.

-The Coalition meets monthly, via Zoom, on the 4th Wednesday at 3 PM.
+The Coalition meets monthly, on the 4th Wednesday at 2:30-4 PM in person (1st floor conference room of the Yates County Building) or via Zoom.
 All are welcome.
 Stay up to date by visiting its Facebook page or visit its website.

 Are you a family with young children?
 Healthy Families of Ontario & Yates may be of some help.